Table of Contents

 uint8_t volatile * p_reg;

-In case you do know to use pointers, or are not very confident, do not worry.
+In case you do not know how to use pointers, or are not very confident, do not worry.
 Pointers in C/C++ are very easy.
 Click on the link to read.

 Wrong use of Pointer to Volatile Integer in C/C++